 Leonardo joined Watsi on March 16th, 2015.
 One year ago, Leonardo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Leonardo's most recent donation traveled 5,700 miles to support Vorn, a 56-year-old farmer from Cambodia, to fund shoulder surgery so he can use his arm again.
+Leonardo's most recent donation traveled 5,700 miles to support Chhang, a young construction worker from Cambodia, to fund a fracture repair to he can walk and work again.

 Vorn is a 56-year-old hardworking man.
 He and his wife are seasonal farmers.
 They have four sons who have all moved away and started families, but they still visit often.
 Vorn and his wife also have six grandchildren.
 When he is not working, he loves to visit his sons, see his grandchildren, go to restaurants with his friends and watch boxing matches on TV.
 Seven months ago, Vorn fell down a set of stairs and dislocated his right shoulder.
 He left the injury untreated for several months, and now his shoulder has become swollen, painful, and difficult to move.
 He traveled to visit our medical partner, Children's Surgical Centre (CSC), where, on August 27th, doctors will perform a closed reduction to repair his shoulder.
 Once he has recovered, the swelling will go down and he will regain full mobility in his shoulder.
 He will be able to return to work comfortably.
 Now, he needs help raising $412 to fund the procedure.
 Vorn shared, "I hope that I can get back to my job and work without any pain, and help my family around the house.
 I also want to be able to pick my grandchildren up with out any problem."